 4 days and 4 stages in as many cities in Poland.
-A tight roadshow that our foreign sales manager Ivan Piccolo has conducted to make known the latest news and to deepen the theme of surface innovation with some key figures of our partner Bel-Pol.
+A tight roadshow that our Export manager Ivan Piccolo has carried on in order to introduce the latest news and to deepen the topic of surface innovation with the regional managers, store manager and architects of our partner Bel-Pol.

 What is rigid LVT, better defined as SPC?